alan-turing-institute/Palaeoanalytics/README.md

 7. Classify these selected contours of surfaces as "Dorsal","Ventral","Platform".
 Assign scars contours to a surface.
 7. If available, find arrows, measure their angle and assign it their scar.
-8. Plot final resulting surface and scar contours on the original images for validation.
+8. Plot the resulting surface and scar contours on the original images for validation.
 8. Output data in a hierarchical json file detailing measurements of surface and scar contours.

 In figure X you can find a schema of the workflow described above.